Asset Management Software Solutions in Australia

 GPS is ubiquitous.
 It’s in cars, drones, mobile phones and farm machinery.
 If it moves and has value then someone has probably thought about using GPS to track it.

 For readers unfamiliar with the Global Positioning System (GPS), it is a worldwide radio-navigation system formed by the constellation of 24 satellites which provide a method of working out exactly where something is.
-A GPS tracking system, for example, may be placed in a vehicle, on a cell phone, or on special GPS devices, which can either be a fixed or portable unit.
+A GPS tracking system, may be placed in a vehicle, on a cell phone, or on special GPS devices, which can either be a fixed or portable units.

 - monitoring the route and progress of a vehicles